Board and Staff

 Harald Bauer Bredesen

-Bredesen earned his Master’s degree in organizational and social psychology at the London School of Economics and has 15-plus years of experience at the United Nations working with donors, national governments, and local partners to address development needs and build resilient communities.
+Bredesen earned his Master’s degree in organizational and social psychology at the London School of Economics and has 15-plus years of experience at the United Nations working with a wide range of partners to address development needs and build resilient communities.
 Since moving to Maine in 2018, Bredesen has established a diversified farm serving local markets and is the president of the nonprofit Neighbors Driving Neighbors.
-Bredesen lives in Mount Vernon with his family.

 EMAIL HARALD | (207) 248-8166